Suspected monkeypox patient in Delhi tests negative, discharged from LNJP Hospital | Health

 - India

-A suspected monkeypox patient, admitted at the LNJP Hospital here, was discharged after testing negative on Thursday, the facility's medical director said.
+A suspected monkeypox patient, admitted at the LNJP Hospital here, was discharged on Thursday after testing negative, officials said.

 Besides, the ''repeat samples'' taken from the first reported case of monkeypox in Delhi, who is currently admitted at the hospital, have been taken and sent to the National Institute of Virology-Pune, LNJP medical director Suresh Kumar said.

-The suspected patient, a resident of Ghaziabad, was brought to the facility by the surveillance team after he developed fever and skin lesions while in Delhi, the senior doctor said.
+The suspected patient, a resident of Ghaziabad, was brought to the hospital by the surveillance team after he developed fever and skin lesions while in Delhi, the senior doctor said.

 ''The suspected case of monkeypox was brought to LNJP Hospital two days ago.
 He was discharged today after his reports came back negative yesterday,'' Kumar told PTI.

-Sources on Wednesday had said the Ghaziabad resident, who is in his 30s, had travelled to Paris over a month ago, and was hospitalised at the central Delhi facility on Tuesday.
+Sources on Wednesday had said the Ghaziabad resident, who is in his 30s, had travelled to Paris over a month ago, and was hospitalised at the central Delhi hospital on Tuesday.

 Kumar on Thursday said the man had travelled abroad long ago, but recently had undertaken domestic travel.